Technology and the internet have touched every aspect of our lives, and business operations are no exception.

 However, only piling on positive reviews is the job half done.
 Why do you ask?
 A recent survey found that 70% of the respondents were likely to opt for a business that responds to their reviews.
 Hence, a simple response of appreciation can go a long way in building trust and brand loyalty for years to come.

-In case of bad reviews, it’s important that the business remains apologetic and accepts responsibility without excuses.
+In case of bad reviews, it’s essential that the business remains apologetic and accepts responsibility without excuses.
 If possible, structure your response around a solution to help the customers overcome the problem.
 Otherwise, state your intention to improve future customer experience.

 Don’t make the customer feel like an automated reply- try to make it as personalised and individualistic as possible.